These holiday gingerbread cookies have less than half of the fat than most gingerbread cookies but the same great flavor and are super easy to make!

-These requests did not fall on deaf ears, I’ve been experimenting with many different versions but most of the recipes failed.
+These requests didn’t fall on deaf ears, I’ve been experimenting with many different versions of gingerbread but most of the recipes failed.
 Cookies are not the easiest to make low fat, but finally I found a recipe that worked.

 The one thing I must point out is that the dough is a bit stickier than traditional gingerbread dough, since most of the butter is replaced with applesauce.
 Dusting the work surface with flour before rolling the dough, and dusting a little flour on top makes them easier to work with.
 As you can see, they turned out great.
 Any flour on the surface after baking can easily be brushed off.